1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 a) Majestic God.
 (Ps 50:21; 115:3-4, Mal 3:6, He 12:28-29; Gen 39:9; 50:19-20).
 Being before time, the Father is greater than all we could fathom.
 The father is better knowing the Father.

-2) Be intentional in meeting!
+2) Be intentional about meeting!

 3) Your relationship with Him will grow over time.